ritikpandey01/CodeTantra-Course-Automation/README.md

 - [ ] Multi-course batch processing
 - [ ] Progress analytics and reporting

 ---

-## 📄 License

-This project is open source.
-Use it however you want, but use it responsibly!

----

 **Ready to automate your courses?** 🚀

 Configure `config.json` for your platform, run the script, and watch the magic happen.
 Check the logs if anything goes wrong!

-*Built by students, for students who want to focus on learning the important stuff.* 📚✨